Breus/json-masker/README.md

   corresponding to the targeted keys
 - A naive regex masking (replacement) implementation.

-Generally our implementation is ~15-25 times faster than using Jackson, besides the additional benefits of no runtime dependencies and a convenient API out-of-the-box.
+Generally, our implementation is ~15–25 times faster than using Jackson, besides the additional benefits of no runtime dependencies and a convenient API out-of-the-box.

 ```text